 February 2, 2016

 This February, the National Network to End Domestic Violence (NNEDV) recognizes Teen Dating Violence Awareness Month.
-One in three teens in the United States has experienced some form of abuse by a dating partner, resulting in 1.5 million teens affected by dating abuse annually.
-[1, 2] This month is a time to call attention to the pervasiveness of teen dating violence and take a stand against it.
+Approximately one in three girls in the United States has experienced some form of abuse by a dating partner, resulting in 1.5 million teens affected by dating abuse annually.

 Dating violence is a pattern of abusive behaviors used to exert power and control over a dating partner.
-This pattern can be different in every relationship, but usually becomes more frequent and more dangerous over time.
-Dating violence can include physical, verbal, emotional, sexual, or technology-facilitated abuse.
-Teen dating violence can have serious ramifications and place victims at higher risk for future harm, such as substance abuse and eating disorders.
-[3] Check out WomensLaw.org and the loveisrespect website for more information about teen dating violence.
+This pattern can be different in every relationship, but it usually becomes more frequent and more dangerous over time.

 It’s time to put an end to the teen dating violence epidemic and take a stand against all abuse.
 Together, through active education and action, we can put an end to dating violence and promote safety for teens and young adults.